sleslein/vscode/jest-testing-standards.md

 #### Prefer `getByRole`, `getByLabelText`...
 AVOID `.getByTestId`

-Accessiblity on the web is a thing.
-Testing Library can help us test the applicaiton in away that is more inclusive other accessiblity needs.
-Using testing library will help developers write UI's that can be effectively used by more people!
+Accessibility on the web is a thing.
+Testing Library can help us test the application in a way that is more inclusive of others' accessibility needs.
+Testing Library will help developers write UI's that can be effectively used by more people!

 Learn about all of [Testing Libraries queries](https://testing-library.com/docs/queries/about).
 Then learn the [order of priority](https://testing-library.com/docs/queries/about/#priority) so that you test in the most accessible way!